CFI PROJECTS

 FEATURED

-The Center for Informatics - University of San Agustin's ATIPAN Project, led by the visionary Dr. Romulo Jong de Castro and Dr. Pia Zamora was featured 7th by the Mental Health Commission of Canada from the article "Eight Great Ideas Changing Lives Worldwide".
+The Center for Informatics - University of San Agustin's ATIPAN Project, led by visionaries Dr. Romulo de Castro and Dr. Pia Zamora, was cited by the Mental Health Commission of Canada in the article "Eight Great Ideas Changing Lives Worldwide".
+Read the article here.
+Visit the University of San Agustin Research and Development Foundation, Inc. for related information.

 About the Project